dataforseo/TypeScriptClient/docs/interfaces/IProductInformationTextRow.md

 > `optional` **text**: `string`

-Defined in: main.ts:194359
+Defined in: main.ts:194847

-text specified under the given title within the section_name
+text of the voucher

 ***